Monia Brizzi, Chartered Psychologist and Registered Psychotherapist

 My psychology studies begun in 1997 at the University of Bologna where I was awarded an international mobility scholarship to specialise at York University, Canada.
 After five years in Toronto I came to London in 2002 where I continued to train and work in mental health and qualified as a Counselling Psychologist and Psychotherapist.
 My clinical experience includes over thirteen years practicing with a wide variety of clients and presenting problems in the public and private sectors as well as teaching, research and community outreach.
 I have worked in hospitals, inner city outpatient and inpatient services, health charities and with occupational health programs and private medical providers.
 I have lectured in psychology and psychotherapy at undergraduate and Masters levels, and prior to this I worked in medical and legal professional translation and as a volunteer at the Toronto Distress Centre.

 - Health and Care Professions Council (HCPC) Registered Practitioner Psychologist

 - British Association for Counselling and Psychotherapy (BACP) Registered Counsellor and Psychotherapist

-- British Association for Performing Arts Medicine (BAPAM) and Dance UK Registered Practitioner
+- British Association for Performing Arts Medicine (BAPAM) & Dance UK Registered Practitioner

 - Society for Existential Analysis (SEA) Editorial Review Panel Member

-- Full Member of the Division of Counselling Psychology & Professional Member of the Special Group in Coaching Psychology, Social Justice Network, Spirituality Special Interest Group, Special Group for Independent Practitioners and Qualitative Methods in Psychology Section of the British Psychological Society (BPS)
+- Full Member of the Division of Counselling Psychology & Professional Member of the Social Justice Network, Spirituality Special Interest Group & Qualitative Methods in Psychology Section of the British Psychological Society (BPS)